 As per experts, there is still a limited supply of old crop corn in the market and it is expected that prices up to the start of harvest will be stronger for old crop than new.
-Experts seem to feel that there is little reason for corn prices to drop, especially in the old crop, but that new crop prices will be pushed up and down by changes in weather and crop concerns.
+Experts seem to feel that there is little reason for corn prices to drop, especially in the old crop, but that new crop prices will be led by changes in weather and crop concerns.

 CBOT corn futures have remained with sideways movement in the last week period.
-Prices seen bullish trend in initial two trading sessions on concerns about lost acres from Missouri River flooding, along with acres that aren't getting planted at all in the eastern corn belt, due to wet weather.
-Ending two trading sessions were remained with bearish movement in corn futures on outside market pressure amid lackluster export sales.
+Prices have seen a bullish trend in the first two trading sessions on concerns about lost acres due to Missouri River flooding, along with acres that aren't getting planted at all in the eastern corn belt, due to wet weather.
+The last two trading sessions remained with bearish movement in corn futures on outside market pressure amid lackluster export sales.
 The market pulled back after two days of strong gains on crop concerns.

-Meanwhile, analysts say a record crop that was needed to help replenish historically low supplies seems increasingly unlikely.
+Meanwhile a record crop that was needed to help replenish historically low supplies seems increasingly unlikely.